TheRealToxicDev/InfinityBotsGuide/docs/internal/wrappers/python-lib/index.md

 ---
-shortTitle: JavaScript
+shortTitle: Python
-title: JavaScript Library
+title: Python Library
 ---

 This is our official python library used for interacting with the Infinity Bots API.